-Coronavirus: India reports 32,937 new cases in last 24 hours, health minister to visit Kerala today
+Coronavirus: India reports 32,937 new cases, health minister arrives in Kerala to review situation

 Other updates

-- Union Health Minister Mansukh Mandaviya will visit Kerala on Monday to review the pandemic situation in the state, the Hindustan Times reported.
+- Union Health Minister Mansukh Mandaviya reached Kerala on Monday afternoon to review the pandemic situation in the state, PTI reported.
+Mandaviya is expected to meet Kerala Chief Minister Pinarayi Vijayan, state Health Minister Veena George and other officials involved in Covid-19 management.
 Kerala has been reporting the highest number of daily cases among all the states.
 On Sunday, the positivity rate in Kerala stood at 15.11%.

+- Over 2.89 crore unutilised vaccine doses are currently available with the states, Union Territories and private hospitals, the Union health ministry said.
+The Centre said that it has provided a total of 56.81 crore vaccine doses to states and Union Territories till Monday.

+- Physical classes in schools resumed in several states on Monday, including in Uttar Pradesh, Bihar and Andhra Pradesh.
+While schools in Bihar resumed for classes 1 to 8, physical classes in Uttar Pradesh resumed for classes 9 to 12, ANI reported.

 - Public gardens, playgrounds and beaches in Mumbai will remain open from 6 am to 10 pm from Monday as the new set of relaxed guidelines kick in, PTI reported, citing the city’s Municipal Commissioner Iqbal Singh Chahal.